Piccolo (Dragon Ball): Cultural impact

 The character has influenced Naruto manga author Masashi Kishimoto; in order to give Sasuke Uchiha a central role in the film Boruto: Naruto the Movie, Kishimoto made him the teacher of the protagonist Boruto Uzumaki as his father, Naruto Uzumaki, was busy.
 This was inspired by how Piccolo starts training Gohan when Goku dies in Dragon Ball.
 The dynamic between game characters Sonic the Hedgehog and Tails from Sonic the Hedgehog 2 was based on Piccolo and Gohan's dynamic too.

 Piccolo's attack Special Beam Cannon / Makankōsappō became a meme that started with Japanese schoolgirls photographing themselves using and being affected by this attack in 2013.
-According to gaming blog Kotaku, the trend took off after photos were posted on Japan's largest bulletin board 2channel (commonly known as "5channel" or "2ch.sc", not to be confused with an unrelated Japanese image board known as "Futaba Channel" or "2chan", which is based off of the original 2channel software), with photographs typically showing one person striking the ground or making a mystical gesture while others around them are photographically captured in mid-air.
+According to gaming blog Kotaku, the trend took off after photos were posted on Japan's largest bulletin board 2channel (commonly known as "5channel" or "2ch.sc", not to be confused with an unrelated Japanese image board known as "Futaba Channel" or "2chan", which is based on the original 2channel software), with photographs typically showing one person striking the ground or making a mystical gesture while others around them are photographically captured in mid-air.
 The meme is also called "Hadouken-ing" after the Street Fighter move of the same name, which is done in a similar fashion.